chambers5710/Keras_Pokemon_CNN/readme.md

 ## Installation

 To test the neural network on a Pokemon image of your own, the following Python libraries are needed:
-    OpenCV
-    Pickle
-    NumPy
+### OpenCV-Python, Pickle, & NumPy

-To train the neural network, the following Python libraries are needed:
+To train the neural network on your own data, the following Python libraries are needed:
-    NumPy
-    OpenCV-Python
-    TensorFlow
-    Keras
-    scikit-learn
+### NumPy, OpenCV-Python, TensorFlow, Keras, & scikit-learn

 ```bash
 pip install opencv-python